kuopinghsu/FreeRTOS-BTF-Trace/README.md

 Requirement: Install the toolchains.
 See details in srv32 <A Href="https://github.com/kuopinghsu/srv32#building-toolchains">Building toolchains</A> section.

-Calling traceSTART() to enable trace, and calling traceEND() to stop trace and dump the memory.
+Calling traceSTART() to enable trace, and calling traceEND() to stop trace and dump data to memory.

 ```
 $ make run